marcorosso768/marcorosso768.github.io/_pages/en/cv.md

 nav_order: 5
 cv_pdf: /curriculum_vitae_en.pdf
 description: <i>An overview of my academic positions, education, honors, visiting periods, research experience, and service.
 Research, teaching, talks, and supervision have dedicated pages; the full CV is available via the PDF icon.</i>
+meta_description: "Academic positions, education, honors, visiting periods, research experience, and service, with the full CV available as a PDF."
 # toc:
 #   sidebar: left
 ---